developdaly/stack/doc/usage.md

 # Usage

-Once you have cloned or downloaded HTML5 Boilerplate, creating a site or app usually involves the following:
+Once you have cloned or downloaded The Stack, creating a site or app usually involves the following:

 1. Set up the basic structure of the site.